-Any individual who is a local or tribal government chief executive of a city, county, town, township, village or any other form of municipal government may take the pledge.
+Any individual who is a head of their local or tribal government in a city, county, town, township, village or any other form of municipal government may take the pledge.
 While this pledge is not specifically designed for neighborhood or home owners’ associations, presidents of these associations may also take the pledge.

 If you are already taking three or more of the specific actions from the pledge, we ask you to make one additional commitment for the next year and continue the existing actions.

-You can take the pledge at the “Monarch Champion” level by pledging and taking all 24 actions (25 if you’re in coastal California).
+You can take the pledge at the “Monarch Champion” level by pledging and completing 24 or more actions.

 NWF will share best practices through the “Resources for Mayors” page at www.nwf.org/mayorsmonarchpledge and foster sharing through our public Facebook group.
 NWF sends out regular newsletters with information about webinars, citizen science opportunities, and more!
 NWF will also make connections with the local entities of our national coalition partners from Monarch Joint Venture and the National Pollinator Garden Network – these partners could become a resource locally.
 NWF will consult with any city that is interested in taking the pledge – just send us an email at firstname.lastname@example.org.
 Additional support is available to cities, towns, counties and neighborhoods that take part in NWF’s Community Wildlife Habitat program – www.nwf.org/community.